Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Guest Entrepreneur Galit Zamler - Team Work

-Galit Zamler, entrepreneur and social entrepreneur, developed the Entrepreneurship for Kids Program and manages the running of Global Entrepreneurship Week in schools across the country.
+Galit Zamler, business, and social entrepreneur, developed the Entrepreneurship for Kids Program and manages the running of Global Entrepreneurship Week in schools across the country.

 In the lecture, students learn through a game about how peer pressure affects them, and about the importance of teamwork for a project's success.

-Galit at Sadot Karkur school and Kaplan school:
+Galit at Sadot school and at Kaplan school:

 Guest Entrepreneur Doron Zexer- The First Social Shopping Mall

-Doron has been lecturing as a guest entrepreneur for a few years during Global Entrepreneurship Week, and this year he participated in lectures at Har'el and Yad Mordechai schools in Bat-Yam.
+Doron has been lecturing as a guest entrepreneur for a few years, and this year he reached Har'el and Yad Mordechai schools in Bat-Yam.

 Doron founded the first social shopping mall.